swiftlooop/DollarSensePrivacyNotice/README.md

-Download OurList for Free!

-Beautiful shared shopping lists for families
-ADS BY FLYCRICKET
 Dollar Sense Privacy Policy
 Andrea Negri built the Dollar Sense app as a Free app.
 This SERVICE is provided by Andrea Negri at no cost and is intended for use as is.